Channel Dash: British air offensive, 1941

 From 10 January to mid-April 1941, Bomber Command aimed 829 LT of bombs at the ships in Brest harbour.
 Winston Churchill issued the Battle of the Atlantic directive on 9 March, directing the priority of the British war effort temporarily to counter the German campaign against Atlantic convoys.
-1 PRU of the RAF discovered Scharnhorst and Gneisenau in port on 28 March and Bomber Command flew about 1,161 sorties against the ships in Brest, through poor weather for the next two months.
-Gneisenau needed an overhaul of her engine room and entered dry dock on 4 April.
-When the water was pumped out of the dry dock, an unexploded bomb was found between the stocks under the ship.
-The ship had to be carefully refloated and removed before the bomb could be defused.
+The RAF photographic reconnaissance unit (1 PRU) discovered Scharnhorst and Gneisenau in port on 28 March.
+Bomber Command flew about 1,161 sorties against the ships in Brest, through poor weather over the next two months.
+Gneisenau needed an engine room overhaul and entered dry dock on 4 April and an unexploded bomb was found between the stocks under the ship.
+Gneisenau had to be refloated and removed to defuse the bomb.
 Gneisenau was moored in an exposed position in the roadstead, where it was photographed by a 1 PRU Spitfire on 5 April.
-Bristol Beaufort torpedo bombers attacked at dawn next day; one aircraft found the harbour through the haze and torpedoed Gneisenau on the starboard side, seriously damaging the reserve command centre.
+A raid was quickly planned with the six Beaufort torpedo bombers at RAF St Eval for an attack at dawn the next day.

+Three Beauforts carried bombs to damage the torpedo nets that were presumed to protect the ship and three carried torpedoes.
+Two of the bombers bogged when taxiing for take-off and the third never found Brest in the thick weather.
+Two of the torpedo-bombers arrived off Brest, where they were to wait until the nets had been bombed.
+As dawn arrived the Beaufort flown by Kenneth Campbell attacked and dropped the torpedo as they passed over the mole giving it the maximum distance to arm on its run to its target.
+There were no torpedo nets and Gneisenau was hit on the starboard side near the after turret; the Beaufort was shot down, killing all on board.
+The damage to Gneisenau was severe, affecting the starboard propeller shaft bearings and shaft tunnel, causing flooding where the explosion destroyed the watertight integrity of stuffing boxes.
+Fuel and seawater got into some important compartments and some equipment suffered shock damage.
+A salvage tug was needed to assist in getting the flooding under control.